Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-11-Resource-Import.md

 **Defaulting**: Some services will fill in missing values, so the YAML we emit will be more explicit than a handwritten resource.
 Sometimes defaults are documented in Swagger but more often they're not, and sometimes they're dynamic (like in AKS)

-**Ordering**: When a resource contains a list of items, we may in some cases need to do an ordinal comparision (based on index) and in other cases a nominal comparison (based on name).
+**Ordering**: When a resource contains a list of items, we may in some cases need to do an ordinal comparison (based on index) and in other cases a nominal comparison (based on name).
 We may be to be able to detect which is required, but it's likely we'll need configuration too.

 ## Status